jonatcantor/edges-detection/README.md

 # How it work
 The video from camera is rendered in realtime on canvas, each frame of video is geted and sent to the server to be processed.
 Once the server has processed the image, it returns the image to the client.
-The client sent a new imagen of next frame video and render the image recived by the server.
+The client sent a new image of next frame video and render the image recived by the server.

 # Run in local environment
 The access to camera and audio only is possible from [HTTPS](https://en.wikipedia.org/wiki/HTTPS).